stringsync/musicxml/README.md

 In the state machine approach, it was difficult to simulate stack frames in order to "jump back" to a particular place.
 I tried using object paths, but they were ultimately messy and troublesome.

-In the imperative approach, there were too many elements to really cover every use case easily.
-I would want the imperative approach to be reasonably tested, which is why I ultimately moved away from that approach.
+In the imperative approach, there were so many elements and nested groupings and it would take a while to implement correctly.
+I would want the imperative approach to be reasonably tested, making this too expensive for me to pursue, which is why I ultimately moved away from that approach.

 That was just issues with parsing the xsd.
 I didn't even get to the point where I could conform an xml document to an xsd file.